Bears and Babies - Grand Tetons - May 2020

 My trip to the Grand Tetons (and Yellowstone area) in May of 2020 has got to be called...
 Bears and Babies!
-In fact, I'm now going to create an annual trip in the spring and call it Bears and Babies.
-Check back as I work out details of next years trip.
+In fact, I'm now doing an annual trip in the spring, called Bears and Babies.
+2021 is SOLD OUT, but check back for 2022

 First off, this trip was delayed by a couple factors, the main one being the COVID pandemic and sheltering.
 The National Parks did not open until May 18th and then only the Wyoming entrances opened.
 This was especially nice, in that with the exception of Memorial day weekend, the tourists were really down in number.
 There were many sites where I was the only person there and could photograph from any vantage point I chose.
 But I do have to say the highlight and absolutely Talk of the Tetons, was bear 399 and her 4 COY (new Cubs Of the Year).
 They did create one of the biggest "Bear Jams" I've experienced.
 Saturday of Memorial day weekend it snowed and Yellowstone CLOSED its gates, so all those intended tourists came south to the Grand Tetons, and of course Bear 399 made an appearance along the major road.
 This caused a traffic back-up that was probably 2 miles long along with about 1/2 mile of parked cars.
 So here are some more photos of the fabulous 4 and mom.